 As I said, initially, you’ll be a one-person team.
 Currently, besides my main goal of writing for my clients and my blog, I have got a hell of loads of other tasks.
 Creating content for my Instagram and LinkedIn top it.
 And, smaller tasks include pitching to prospects, reading and replying to emails, getting on a call with my clients, creating contracts, sending invoices, and many others.
 I tell you it is a complete list that I write and sleep for the next day.

 This allows me to understand what’s important and what shall be done in the day.
 And, what can be shifted to the next or coming days without causing any harm to my mental health and my work ethic?

 Also, while you go with the day and check off your list make sure you keep your distractions away from yourself.
 I keep my phone in silent mode in a bag when I sit to write.

 The human mind is a wanderer.
-It can take you to places and situations while you are sitting in the comfort of your home.
+It can take you to places and situations while you sit at home.
 And mine just happens to give me daydreams especially when I sit to write.
-I hope all my fellow writers can relate to this.
-Please tell me you do.
-The fact that I have stopped several times while writing this blog to think about everything that is of utmost unimportant right now is the proof you need.
+Writers, do you agree or do you agree?

 I mentioned in the productivity blog that even if I have a to-do list, I’m yet to reach a stage where I schedule my tasks with time.
 And I am glad to share that I am in a better place.
 I am learning to set boundaries for my work.

-5. When you are feeling overwhelmed, remember you are inspiring someone
+6. When you are feeling overwhelmed, remember you are inspiring someone

 Hustling in life we usually forget to acknowledge our efforts to make ends meet.
 Hence, do not forget to treat yourself once in a while and remember even at your worst you are an inspiration to someone.

-The impact of feeling overwhelm ranges within a lot of parameters.
+The impact of feeling overwhelmed ranges within a lot of parameters.
 It leads to confusion.
 Sometimes it creates a barrier to logical thinking.
 At times, you’ll find yourself with difficulty concentrating or solving a problem.
 But, while you are at any of it, remind yourself of the cause of it – your overloaded brain.

 I shall see you in the next blog.
 With something fun, and creative yet informational.